 Place a cooling rack on top of each cake pan and invert.
 The pan should slide cleanly away.

-Remove cake layers from the freezer.
-Place the bottom layer of cake on your cake stand and brush with about ⅓ of the milk soak.
+In a small bowl, mix together the eggnog and bourbon for the cake soak.
+Place the bottom layer of cake on your cake stand and brush with about ⅓ of the cake soak.
 Then spread about ¼ of the frosting on top in an even layer.

 Spoon the caramel sauce over the top and let it drip down the sides of the cake.
 If the caramel is too thick, microwave it for 5-10 seconds until the consistency of honey.